readthedocs/readthedocs.org/docs/user/automatic-redirects.rst

 external sources will inevitably link to specific pages in your documentation.

 Sources of incoming links vary greatly depending on the type of documentation project that is published.
-They can include everything from old emails to GitHub issues, wiki articles, software comments, PDF publications, StackOverflow answers etc.
+They can include everything from old emails to GitHub issues, wiki articles, software comments, PDF publications, or StackOverflow answers.
-Most of these incoming sources are either unmanageable or not in your control.
+Most of these incoming sources are not in your control.

 Read the Docs makes it easier to create and manage incoming links by redirecting certain URLs automatically and giving you access to define your own redirects.